 Facts On Alcohol Use Disorder And Alcohol Misuse

-In addition to promoting screening tools, learning about alcohol use disorder is a way to observe Alcohol Screening Day and raise awareness throughout the year.
-Alcohol use disorder (which is sometimes abbreviated to AUD) and alcohol misuse aren't interchangeable terms, but they both deserve to be addressed.
-It's important to note that alcohol misuse is a risk factor for alcohol use disorder.
+In addition to promoting screening tools, learning about alcohol use disorder can be just one way to observe Alcohol Screening Day and raise awareness throughout the year.
+Alcohol use disorder (which is sometimes abbreviated to AUD), and alcohol misuse aren't interchangeable terms, but they both deserve to be addressed.
+It can also be important to note that alcohol misuse is a risk factor for alcohol use disorder.
 Here's some of what we know:

 Alcohol use disorder can seriously impact virtually every area of your life.
-Alcohol use disorder and alcohol misuse can affect your mental and physical health, family life and other interpersonal relationships, education, work, and more.
+Alcohol use disorder and alcohol misuse can affect your mental and physical health, family life and other interpersonal relationships, educational pursuits, professional life, and more.
 If you live with alcohol use disorder, you aren't alone, and help is available.